Water heater replacement costs $1,328, though most homeowners pay between $882 and $1,807 depending on the type your pro installs.

 Beyond the basics, there are a few extra costs of replacing a water heater you should consider when budgeting.
 These include labor costs, permits, and if you’re replacing or relocating a unit.

-Labor makes up much of the cost of replacing a water heater.
-You’ll likely need to hire both a plumber and an electrician.
-Generally, you can expect labor costs to make up 50% of the project’s total cost.
-Plumbers usually charge between $45 and $200 per hour, while most electricians charge between $50 and $100 per hour.
+Labor accounts for a significant portion of your water heater replacement cost—about 50% of the total.
+You'll likely need to hire both a plumber and an electrician.
+Plumbers typically charge between $45 and $200 per hour, while electricians charge between $50 and $100 per hour.

 Depending on the amount of work required and the local rules about work permits, you’ll pay between $25 and $300 for a permit to replace your water heater.
 This covers the permits needed to install a gas appliance or to alter plumbing and electrical systems.
 If you need to connect your new water heater to natural gas, you’ll need a special permit, which can cost another $50 to $300.